Augani/Augani/README.md

 ## 🚀 About Me

-- 🔭 Currently working on: scalable real-time apps, a review/rating platform, and a smart AI-powered dating app and building [Toki space](https://tokispace.com) and [Toki space](https://tokispace.com).
+- 🔭 Currently working on: scalable real-time apps, a review/rating platform, and a smart AI-powered dating app and building [Toki space](https://tokispace.com).
 - 🛠 Focused on enterprise applications using **Golang**, **TypeScript**, **React**, **Kubernetes**, and **PostgreSQL**.
 - 🤝 I’m open to collaboration on products that solve real-world problems — fintech, healthcare, fraud detection, dev tools.
 - 🌍 Looking for remote roles or opportunities in Germany with immediate transfer support.